Exploring Representational Disparities Between Multilingual and Bilingual Translation Models: Experimental Setup

 Our main experiments use data from previous WMT competitions on general translation.
 We use training and development data from the 2022 WMT General Machine Translation task, and describe our WMT data preparation pipeline in Appendix \ref{sec:wmt_cleaning_appendix}.
 For validation on our en-\{ru,uk\} multilingual models, we subsample from the WMT22 Russian development set in order to match the size of the Ukrainian set for evenness.
 However, we perform our analysis on the whole development set.

-We additionally use bitext from Multitarget TED talks, which allow us to investigate the role of multiparallel data in MT representations \cite{duh18multitarget}.
-We filter the Multitarget TED talk training sets to be strictly multiparallel, like their dev and test sets.
-To measure the effect of data availability as well as multiparallelism, we subsample our WMT data to match the size of the Multitarget TED talks.
+We additionally use bitext from the Multitarget TED talks, which allow us to investigate the role of multiparallel data in MT representations \cite{duh18multitarget}.
+We filter the Multitarget TED talk training sets to be strictly multiparallel, like their dev and test sets, and henceforth refer to the dataset as multiparallel TED talks.
+To measure the effect of data availability as well as multiparallelism, we subsample our WMT data to match the size of the Multiparallel TED talks.
 This way, our small WMT set and TED talks can help us study multiparallelism, and our small WMT set and large WMT set can help show the effect of scale on representational capacity.
 Statistics on our datasets are in Table \ref{table:data}.